ortus-boxlang/bx-ftp/readme.md

 - `timeout` - The timeout for the connection (default is 30 seconds)
 - `secure` - Whether to use a secure connection (default is `false`)
 - `passive` - Whether to use passive mode (default is `true`)
+- `proxyServer` - The proxy server to use.
+This can be an ip or hostname.
+By default it uses port `1080`.
+You cn also add the port via a colon like `myproxy.com:8080`

 ```java
 // Connect to an FTP server